kamyhuo/upenn-marketplace/README.md

-# README: upenn-marketplace
+# upenn-marketplace

-Website made with Ruby on Rails that allows users to create shops to buy/sell items.
+Allows users to create shops to buy/sell items.
 Employs Stripe API.
+Made with Ruby on Rails.